hugojal/Applying-Topological-Data-Analysis-to-Alzheimer-s-Disease-Diagnosis-from-MRI/README.md

 <details>
 <summary>📊 Abstract</summary>

-Alzheimer's Disease (AD) represents a significant challenge in cognitive health, affecting millions of Americans.
-This study explores the application of Topological Data Analysis (TDA) in conjunction with various deep learning models for AD diagnosis using MRI data from the Alzheimer's Disease Neuroimaging Initiative (ADNI).
-We implemented and compared five models: a Random Forest Classifier, a Long Short-Term Memory (LSTM) network, a Linear TDA model using the Gudhi library, a Lasso regression model, and a Stochastic TDA model with persistence image.
-Our results demonstrate the potential of TDA in enhancing AD diagnosis accuracy.
-The study highlights the effectiveness of persistence images in improving model performance and the value of combining TDA with traditional machine learning approaches for more accurate and interpretable AD diagnosis.
+Duchenne muscular dystrophy (DMD) is a severe Xlinked genetic disorder affecting approximately 1 in 3,500 male births.
+Characterized by progressive muscle weakening and reduced life expectancy, DMD presents a significant challenge in identifying reliable genetic expression biomarkers due to its wide phenotypic variability.
+The potential roles of aquaporin 1 (AQP1) and aquaporin 4 (AQP4) as disease markers have been debated for over two decades.
+This study employs a novel single-nucleus RNA (snRNA) transcriptomic analysis to evaluate the expression of AQP1 and AQP4 in DMD muscle tissue.
+The results demonstrate a significant upregulation of AQP1 in DMD samples compared to controls, while AQP4 expression was elevated but did not reach statistical significance.
+These findings contribute to the understanding of aquaporin involvement in DMD pathophysiology and highlight the potential of AQP1 as a biomarker for the disease.
+Furthermore, this research addresses a critical gap in knowledge regarding the role of aquaporins in DMD and opens new avenues for future investigations into disease mechanisms and potential therapeutic targets.

 </details>